MuSAELab/UrBAN/README.md

 Details and code related to how feture extraction and regression could be used on the audio dataset is described in [main.ipynb](code/main.ipynb), while [data_description_plots_2021_2022.ipynb](code/data_description_plots_2021_2022.ipynb) contains codes related to how to visualize the datsets.

+## Learn more about the dataset

+More details on the dataset is available in our paper:

+M. Abdollahi, Y. Zhu, H. R. Guimar˜aes, N. Coallier, S. Maucourt, P. Giovenazzo, and T. H. Falk, “Urban: Urban beehive acoustics and phenotyping dataset,” Scientific Data, vol. 12, no. 1, p.
+536, 2025.